We Will Ensure Your Comfort During an Extended Tarmac Delay

 We are committed to the following contingency measures to minimize your inconvenience:

-- In the event we are unable to deplane you due to safety, security, or ATC reasons, we will let you know.
+In the event we are unable to offer deplanement, we will let you know.

 Air Traffic Control hold times can change significantly and a window of opportunity may open, so sometimes it makes sense to board the aircraft even though the anticipated delay may be an hour or more.
 If you decide to leave the gate area, be sure to check Flight Information Display Monitors frequently in case there are any changes to your flight status.